Kakamotobi/Learned/Web Development/API.md

 ##### Queries and Mutations
 - Queries and Mutations (and Subscription) are operation types available in GraphQL.
   - Queries are interactive and has the same shape as the result.
-  - IF not using the shorthand syntax, the operation type is required.
+  - If not using the shorthand syntax, the operation type is required.
+- It is possible to mutate existing data and query the new value of the field with one request.
 ###### Arguments
 - Arguments can be passed to fields.
 - Unlike in REST where only a single set of arguments can be passed in (query parametsers and URL segments), GraphQL allows every field and nested object to have its own set of arguments.
 This allows to make a single API fetch request as to multiple round trips.